edding-3000/jammming/README.md

 ## Build with

 This Project is build with React and Vite.
+It uses the Spotify "Implicit Grant Flow" api.

 [^1]: Based on a Codecademy tutorial